reinoldus/pinia/packages/docs/ssr/nuxt.md

 }
 ```

 And that's it, use your store as usual!
+Be aware that Vuex will be **disabled** by default, if you still need Vuex [the context](https://pinia.vuejs.org/ssr/nuxt.html#using-pinia-alongside-vuex)!

 ## Using the store outside of `setup()`